Dropmore House

 »

 Burnham Beeches (State of Decay).
 Road (2.9 miles, 19m) : Head west through Dropmore Park until you reach the main road; turn left along Little Road and then turn right onto Dorney Wood Road.
 Continue along this until you reach Curriers Lane on the left, then follow this as it becomes Pumpkin Hill and then Hawthorn Lane.
 Turn right into Burnham Beeches onto Lord Mayor's Drive.
 Parking: free.
-Note: the whereabouts of filming at this location is unconfirmed.

 »